Do your children have a favorite bedtime story? I can think of a few that are up there on the list.

 But at the very top, high above everything else, the undisputed favorite bedtime story in our home is ‘Goodnight Moon’ by Margaret Wise Brown.

-All four of my daughters have fallen in love this book and requested to have it read over and over and over.
+All four of my daughters have fallen in love with this book and requested to have it read over and over and over.

 Somehow it is the only book that after 11 years of reading it to her sisters, I still pull from the shelf and read to my littlest one.